 intelligence and better

-antisubmarine defenses, the Japanese had much
+antisubmarine defenses, the Japanese had a definite

-better torpedoes.
+vastly superior to the miserable American Mark 14.
 Although some Japanese submarine commanders claimed

 that American merchantmen sometimes escaped destruction in shallow